-The multiscale and nonlinear interactions between the fluid and the particles lead to complex flow physics and pose unique modeling challenges.
+The multiscale and nonlinear interactions between the carrier and the dispersed phases lead to complex flow physics and pose unique modeling challenges.
 Also, many of these flows involve turbulence.
 The simultaneous presence of two of the most challenging topics in fluid mechanics, namely multiphase flows and turbulence, is still an unsolved problem.